▦ New · The Command Center →

 lazygit

-Run it in a jmux pane alongside your agent.
-Full Git workflow without leaving the terminal.
+Run it in a pane beside your agent.

 yours